Countryside Stewardship Scheme

 - Find your local Catchment Sensitive Farming Officer

 The Peak District National Park Authority offers our own grant scheme for help with projects that may not be suitable for the main national schemes.
 The grants are discretionary and funds are limited.
 If you are a tenant farmer, we recommend you talk to your landlord before you contact us.
 Please contact our Farm Advice team for more information.

 Small Woodland Creation Scheme

 Following the successes of previous years, the partnership project between the Peak District National Park Authority and the Woodland Trust is again looking for more suitable sites for new native woodland planting.
 The Peak District Small Woodland Creation Scheme was set up to fund planting in small areas where the national Countryside Stewardship Scheme is not applicable, and has so far supported 30 hectares of woodland creation.

 We would welcome any enquiries for any potential woodland creation opportunities.
 Please contact Ben Lambert on 01629 816395 or email firstname.lastname@example.org for further information.

 Environmental Stewardship scheme agreements are still running and continue to provide financial incentives for land managers to look after the environment.

 Rural Development Programme for England (RDPE)

-The Rural Development Programme for England (RDPE) is a funding scheme for land based businesses, rural tourism organisations and other small rural businesses.
-It will run from 2014 to 2020.
+The Rural Development Programme for England (RDPE) was a funding scheme for land based businesses, rural tourism organisations and other small rural businesses, available from 2014 until 2020.

-If you would like more information or advice, you can contact our team of advisers.
+If you would like more information or advice, please contact our team of Farm Advisers.